We use our proprietary methodology to produce these rankings. Learn more →

 Dallas, Texas

-Guildhall at Southern Methodist University was founded in 2003, at the request of industry leaders in the area, as a graduate level facility with the primary focus of educating students in all aspects of video game development.
+Guildhall at Southern Methodist University was founded in 2003, at the request of industry leaders in the area, as a graduate level facility with the primary focus of educating students in all aspects of game development.

 Additionally, the school is the first in the world to offer a Master’s degree in Interactive Technology with all four cornerstones of game development available as concentrations: